MariusCodeAcademy/my-react-blog-type1/ContextApi.md

 6. login new user from footer, see changes everywhere
 7. Add login component to About us page, make sure it works
 8. create Logout function and add it to header when user is loggedin

+9. Add blog count property to Auth context === 0
+10. add button to Blog section
+11. create function (updateBlogCount) in AuthContext to update blog count
+12. add function and blogCount propery to AuthContext
+13. show blogCount in header and footer(not in login)
+14. button to Blog section updates blog count in state and everywere